Koopman-Assisted Reinforcement Learning: Limitations and Future Work

 \subsection{Online Learning of the Koopman Tensor}

 One concern around the construction of the Koopman tensor is its reliance on a sufficiently rich set of static training data.
 This is problematic in online settings.
-With this in mind, building on the recursive EDMD (rEDMD) algorithm developed by~\cite{sinha2019online}, we suggest an adapted online approach in algorithm~\ref{alg:rktd} to calculate the Koopman tensor, which we call recursive Koopman tensor discovery (rKTD).
-Testing this approach is the subject of future work.
+To address this we see great potential in building on the recursive EDMD (rEDMD) algorithm developed by Sinha et al.~\cite{sinha2019online}.
+The exploration of this direction is left to future work.